The world is in crisis, there are no excuses. We need to act, and we need to act fast!

 What Studies have shown:

-The first breakthrough came when the ‘Association of Noise Consultants’ published their work on the ‘Acoustics , Ventilation and Overheating Guide’.
-This Guide marks a significant step forwards in the assessment of internal environmental conditions in residential developments, and hence invites the industry to step up to the design challenge.
+The first breakthrough came when the ‘Association of Noise Consultants’ published their work on the ‘Acoustics , Ventilation and Overheating Guide’ (AVO Guide).
+The AVO Guide marks a significant step forwards in the assessment of internal environmental conditions in residential developments, and hence invites the industry to step up to the design challenge.

 The AVO Guide enables and encourages developers to design new dwellings in a way that considers the effects of both thermal comfort and acoustic comfort at the same time.
 Traditionally, these issues have been considered separately, so that occupants of new dwellings that are exposed to high levels of environmental noise are forced to choose between comfortable temperatures with the windows open, or comfortable and safe noise levels with the windows closed.